httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 cookies based upon the first-party context, so that different cookies are sent depending on the site being browsed.
 Some block cookies based upon user agent cookie policy and/or user controls.

-It is RECOMMENDED that user agents implement third-party cookie policies that balance the privacy and compatibility needs of their users.
-However, this document does not yet endorse any particular third-party cookie policy.

-As a result, resources cannot rely upon third-party cookies functioning reliably.
+While this document does not endorse or require a specific approach, it is RECOMMENDED that user agents adopt a policy for third-party cookies that is as restrictive as compatibility constraints permit.
+Consequently, resources cannot rely upon third-party cookies being treated consistently by user agents for the foreseeable future.

 ## Cookie Policy {#cookie-policy}